catalyst-cooperative/pudl/docs/new_dataset.rst

 #.
 Add the new data source to the ``datastore.py`` module and the
    ``update_datastore.py`` script.
 #.
-Define well normalized database tables for the new data source in the
+Define well normalized data tables for the new data source in the
    ``models`` subpackage.
 #.
 Add a module to the ``extract`` subpackage that generates raw dataframes
    containing the new data source's information from whatever its original